Spencer Steer Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 22nd in the league.

-- The Dodgers' 4.52 team ERA ranks 22nd among all MLB pitching staffs.
+- The Dodgers have the 23rd-ranked team ERA among all MLB pitching staffs (4.59).

-- Dodgers pitchers combine to allow 76 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Dodgers pitchers combine to rank 22nd in baseball in home runs surrendered (79 total, 1.3 per game).

-- Syndergaard gets the start for the Dodgers, his 12th of the season.
-He is 1-4 with a 6.54 ERA and 35 strikeouts in 52 1/3 innings pitched.
+- Kershaw (7-4) gets the starting nod for the Dodgers in his 13th start of the season.
+He's put together a 3.25 ERA in 69 1/3 innings pitched, with 84 strikeouts.

-- In his last time out on Wednesday, the right-hander tossed five innings against the Washington Nationals, giving up five earned runs while surrendering seven hits.
+- The lefty's most recent time out was on Saturday against the New York Yankees, when he threw seven innings, surrendering two earned runs while allowing four hits.

-- The 30-year-old has an ERA of 6.54, with 6 strikeouts per nine innings, in 11 games this season.
-Opponents are hitting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.